 Still no alarm had been sounded, order received to abandon ship, or lifeboats launched and hundreds of men now jumped into the dark waters where many still in their nightclothes quickly froze whilst all choked on the thick, toxic, and foul-smelling oil and gasoline fuel.

 Of those who attempted to swim the 800 metres or so to shore, few made it.

-Inaccuracies in his log book confuse the facts somewhat but entries indicate that Prien did not remain long to admire his achievement but beat a hasty retreat understandable in the circumstances, though his exit from Scapa Flow was in fact unimpeded and uneventful.
+Inaccuracies in his log book entries indicate that Prien did not remain long to admire his achievement but beat a hasty retreat understandable in the circumstances, though his exit from Scapa Flow was in fact unimpeded and uneventful.

 It was a tradition in the Royal Navy that young recruits should complete their apprenticeship whilst on active duty but such was the outrage felt at this murder of the innocents that there was talk of ending it.
 Churchill opposed any such change and there were no formal moves to do so but the practice ceased nonetheless.